mattruma/truthseekers/meeting-01-what-is-truth-participant.md

 - How should we respond when intelligent and sincere people examine the same evidence but reach different conclusions?
 - Does disagreement mean that truth cannot be known?

-## Discussion III: Does Truth Really Matter?
+## 💭Discussion III: Does Truth Really Matter?

 *If time permits.*